 - To provide a fair and efficient system for resolving disputes between employees and employers.

-In most cases, employees aren’t able to sue their employer for negligence in the event of an injury or illness.
+In most cases, employees can’t sue their employer for negligence in the event of an injury or illness.
 Instead, they must rely on the workers’ compensation system.
 This is known as the “exclusive remedy” clause, and it’s intended to provide a prompt and efficient way for employees to receive benefits for job-related injuries or illnesses without the need for a long and costly legal battle.

-A workers’ comp attorney can help determine if you’re eligible to file a claim.
-They can also help guide you through the process of filing a claim and help you understand the rights and benefits you’re entitled to under the law.
+A workers’ comp attorney can help determine your eligibility to file a claim.
+They can also help guide you through filing a claim and help you understand the rights and benefits you’re entitled to under the law.

 The process of filing a workers’ compensation claim in Illinois typically involves the following steps:

 - Seek medical treatment – Your health is your top priority.
-Get whatever treatment is needed for the injury you’ve suffered as soon as possible.
+Get whatever treatment is needed for your injury as soon as possible.

-- Notify your employer – Inform your employer of your injury or illness as soon as practicable, and provide them with all the necessary details, including the date, time and location of the incident, the nature of the injury or illness, and the identity of any witnesses.
+- Notify your employer – Inform them of your injury or illness as soon as practicable and provide them with all the necessary details, including the date, time, and location of the incident, the nature of the injury or illness, and the identity of any witnesses.

-- File a claim – Within three years of the date of your injury or illness, file a claim with the Illinois Workers’ Compensation Commission (IWCC) by completing the necessary forms and providing any required documentation such as medical reports.
+- File a claim – Within three years of your injury or illness, file a claim with the Illinois Workers’ Compensation Commission (IWCC) by completing the necessary forms and providing any required documentation such as medical reports.

-- Receive a decision – After the hearing, the IWCC will make a decision on your claim.
-If your claim is approved, you will be entitled to receive benefits such as medical treatment and lost wages.
-If your claim is denied, you may be able to appeal the decision.
+- Receive a decision – After the hearing, the IWCC will decide on your claim.
+If your claim is approved, you will be entitled to benefits such as medical treatment and lost wages.
+If your claim is denied, you can appeal the decision.

-The process of filing a workers’ compensation claim can be complex and time-consuming.
-Consult a Horwitz, Horwitz & Associates Illinois personal injury attorney who can help guide you through the process and ensure that your rights are protected.
+Filing a workers’ compensation claim can be complex and time-consuming.
+Consult a Horwitz, Horwitz & Associates Aurora workers compensation lawyer who can help guide you through the process and protect your rights.

-You must inform your employer of a work-related injury or illness within 45 days of the date the injury or illness occurred.
+You must inform your employer of a work-related injury or illness within 45 days of the injury or illness.
 If you fail to notify your employer within this time frame, you might lose the right to receive workers’ compensation benefits.

-The deadline for filing your claim is typically three years from the date of the injury or illness if no compensation has been paid.
-This means you must file your claim with the Illinois Workers’ Compensation Commission (IWCC) within three years of the date the injury or illness occurred.
+If no compensation has been paid, the deadline for filing your claim is typically three years from the date of the injury or illness.
+You must file your claim with the Illinois Workers’ Compensation Commission (IWCC) within three years of the injury or illness.

-If you have been paid any compensation, then you must file your claim within two years of the last payment you received.
+You must file your claim within two years of the last payment if you have been compensated.

 If you fail to file a claim within either of these time frames, you could be barred from pursuing legal action.

-Although it seems like you have a long time to file, you should file your claim as soon as possible.
-Talk to a Horwitz, Horwitz & Associates workers’ comp attorney in Aurora, IL right away.
-We can help you understand the Illinois workers’ compensation process, help you file your claim, and ensure that your rights are protected throughout the process.
+Although you seem to have a long time to file, you should file your claim immediately.
+Talk to a Horwitz, Horwitz & Associates Aurora workers compensation lawyer immediately.
+We can help you understand the Illinois workers’ compensation process, help you file your claim, and ensure that your rights are protected.

 You’ll need to provide certain documentation to support your claim.
 Some of the types of documentation that you may need to provide include:

-- Medical reports – Medical reports from your treating physician that detail your injury or illness, including the diagnosis, treatment, and prognosis.
+- Medical reports – These reports come from your treating physician that detail your injury or illness, including the diagnosis, treatment, and prognosis.

 - Incident report – This is a report that describes the incident that caused your injury or illness.
 It should include the date, time, and location of the incident, as well as the details of what happened.